 The Plan of Management for Ashfield Park allows for the provision of leases and licences in accordance with the Local Government Act 1993, Crown Lands Management Act 2016, Crown Lands Management Regulations 2018 and any subsequent legislation.
-Future leases and licences will be allowable for uses consistent with this Plan of Management, the former Ashfield Local Environment Plan or Inner West Council Local Environment Plan (pending adoption) and any other applicable legislation.
+Future leases and licences will be authorised consistent with this Plan of Management, the Ashfield Local Environment Plan or Inner West Council Local Environment Plan (pending adoption) and any other applicable legislation.
 Any licences for biodiversity works are permitted.